 A log of all Customer requests, complaints, inquiries, and site visits, including Customer name, property name and address, date of contact or site visit, reason for site visit, and a summary of the resolution or results of these Customer requests, complaints, and inquiries.

-Reports from the Contractor’s customer service telephone system summarizing weekly data for total call volume, total calls answered, and average speed of answer.
+Reports from the Contractor’s customer service telephone system summarizing daily data for total call volume, total calls answered, and average speed of answer.

 Website utilization report showing total number of Customers managing their services on-line, total number of e-mails received via website, data on website usage, and other data or information as the City may require.